tenfyzhong/st2/README.md

-   --input file, -i file  Input file, if not set, it will read from stdio --rc                   Read input from clipboard (default: false) --src type, -s type    The source data type, it will use the suffix of the input file if not set, available value: `[json,proto,thrift,go,csv]`
+   --input file, -i file  Input file, if not set, it will read from stdio --rc                   Read input from clipboard (default: false) --src type, -s type    The source data type, it will use the suffix of the input file if not set, available value: `[json,yaml,proto,thrift,go,csv]`

    output